 Employed or voluntary roles

 Please give detailed information about your role and responsibilities for your current and most recent roles over the last two years.
 Use each heading of the competence matrix (below) as a guide.
-You should cover how you demonstrate the four areas - knowledge, autonomy, coping with complexity and perception of professional context.
-You may find it easier to give an example of a project you have done from beginning to end.
+You should cover how you demonstrate the four areas - knowledge, autonomy, coping with complexity and perception of professional context - giving specific examples.

 For any roles you’ve undertaken longer than two years ago, please give a brief description of the responsibilities held, including any career breaks where relevant.